 - Finding Ripe Avocados: To find ripe avocados, look for ones that have darker skins and are slightly soft to the touch.
 If they are still a little hard, put them in a brown paper bag and leave them on the counter for a day or two to ripen.

 - Finding the Omega Oil: Look for good-quality omega oil at your local health food store.
 It is often found in the refrigerated section of the store.
 I like Udo's 3-6-9 Blend, which provides a 2:1:1 ratio of omega-3:6:9.

 Health Benefits of Omega Oils

-Omega-9: Omega-9 fatty acid is a monounsaturated fat (but not an essential fatty acid) capable of lowering of cholesterol levels.
-Like other fatty acids, it also supports healthy inflammation responses within the body, and there is evidence that people with rheumatoid arthritis experience a reduction in pain when taking omega-9 and omega-3.
+- Omega-9: Omega-9 fatty acid is a monounsaturated fat (but not an essential fatty acid) capable of lowering cholesterol levels.
+Like other fatty acids, it also supports healthy inflammation responses within the body.
+There is evidence that people with rheumatoid arthritis experience a reduction in pain when taking omega-9 and omega-3.
 Oleic acid, which is a member of the omega-9 family, is found in olive oil.

 As with anything that is beneficial, omega oils should not be consumed in excess.
 There are some indications that they can have serious side effects if consumed in large quantities.

 The most important factor in consuming these fatty acids is to get the ratio correct.
 North American diets are too high in omega-6 and are deficient in omega-3, and getting this ratio to where it should be is one of the keys to good health.
 In fact, there is mounting evidence that a proper ratio may also reduce PSA levels associated with prostate cancer (1).

 The Mediterranean diet is one that has a healthy balance between omega-3 and omega-6 fatty acids.

 © 2012 Kaili Bisson